Inclusive Access For Faculty

 - How To Set Up The Redshelf Tool And Add A Link To A Chapter Or Page In Canvas

-- CLICK HERE to view fees that are being charged as Digital Course Fees for the SPRING 2023 semester at registration for inclusive access courses.
+- CLICK HERE to view fees that are being charged as Digital Course Fees for the FALL 2023 semester at registration for inclusive access courses.

 Inclusive Access FAQ

 The College of Lake County Bookstore is offering an Inclusive Access program to Faculty as a means to deliver the most up-to-date digital-format books and courseware to your students, at the lowest price we can arrange, with guaranteed delivery on or before the first day of your class.
 Inclusive Access gives students the ability to charge their course materials to the same account as their tuition during registration, and they can of course also opt out of the program.